-1. Supervisory Ranks (8308/8508-8314/8514 Employees)

-- 200. a.
-All employees in classifications 8308/8508 through 8314/8514 shall be paid at the top step of their salary range. - 201.
+- 1. Supervisory Ranks (8308/8508-8312/8512 Employees) - 211. a.
+All employees in classifications 8308/8508 through 8312/8512 shall be paid at the top step of their salary range. - 212.
 2. Date Increment Due.
-Increments granted in accordance with this section become due and payable on the next day following completion of required service in the class, unless otherwise provided herein. - 202.
-3. Exceptions.
-An employee shall not receive a salary adjustment based upon service as herein provided if he/she has been absent by reason of suspension or on any type of leave without pay (excluding a military leave) for more than one-sixth (1/6) of the required service in the anniversary period, provided that such employee shall receive a salary increment when the aggregate time worked since his/her previous increment equals or exceeds the service required for the increment, and such increment date shall be his/her new anniversary date; provided that time spent on approved military leave or in an appointive or promotive position shall be counted as actual service when calculating salary increment due dates.
+Increments granted in accordance with this section become due and payable on the next day following completion of required service in the class, unless otherwise provided herein. - 213.
+Exceptions.
+An employee shall not receive a salary adjustment based upon service as herein provided if they have been absent by reason of suspension or on any type of leave without pay (excluding a military leave) for more than one-sixth (1/6) of the required service in the anniversary period, provided that such employee shall receive a salary increment when the aggregate time worked since their previous increment equals or exceeds the service required for the increment, and such increment date shall be their new anniversary date; provided that time spent on approved military leave or in an appointive or promotive position shall be counted as actual service when calculating salary increment due dates.